-So far, we have always been assuming that "the online model is accurate".
-If the online model is accurate, the online model checking either misses deadline, or produces truepositive/true-negative conclusions.
+If the online model is absolutely accurate, the online model checking either misses deadline, or produces true-positive/true-negative conclusions.

-Interestingly, even without the "online model is accurate" assumption, i.e., if the online model checking can produce false-positive/false-negative conculsions, our proposed method can still be useful for medical practices.
+Interestingly, even if the online model is inaccurate, i.e., if the online model checking can produce false-positive/false-negative conclusions, our proposed method can still be useful for medical practices.
+Please see Appendix D in the supplementary file for details.